radio-astro-tools/statcont/README.md

 tar -xvf test_cases.tar
 ```

-This creates a directory called `statcont_test_cases`.
+This creates a directory called `statcont-tests`.
 Inside, you will
 find a directory called data that contains three other subdirectories
 `MAP_TESTS`, `SPEC_TESTS`, and `SPINDEX`